How To Be Happy Again – 20 Tips To Find Happiness

 Give Yourself Time to Be Sad

-There is no timeline on sadness.
-Give yourself the time to process and feel whatever it is you need to process and feel no shame in that.
+There is no timeline for sadness.
+Give yourself the time to process and feel whatever it is you need to process, and feel no shame in that.
 Don’t try to avoid or numb painful feelings in the hopes that they’ll go away.
-Instead, allowing yourself the time to observe and sit with your feelings, will help them go away faster and let you move on.
+Instead, allowing yourself the time to observe and sit with your feelings will help them go away faster and let you move on.

 Mindfulness is “the practice of maintaining a nonjudgmental state of heightened or complete awareness of one’s thoughts, emotions, or experiences on a moment-to-moment basis.”
 Or to put it more simply, being aware of how you feel in the present moment.
 Doing so can help reduce stress while at the same time improving focus, emotional reactivity, cognitive flexibility, and relationship satisfaction.